What Is Tai Chi Chuan (Taiji Quan)?

 Tai means Ultimate or Supreme.
 Qi (Chi) means Energy.
 Quan (Chuan) means Fist.

-According to ancient Chinese philosophy, Taiji Quan began by a legendary Chinese Taoist named Chang San-Feng, considered to be the greatest teacher of Taijiquan.
-Over centuries many styles of Taiji Quan were developed, none more popular than the Chen Style and the Yang Style.
-Taiji Quan was kept secret by the Chen and Yang families and these secrets were passed down through the generations.
-Eventually, These forms became simplified routines accessible to the Chinese population worldwide.
+Based on ancient Chinese philosophy, starting with Chang San Feng, the legendary Chinese Taoist who is considered the greatest teacher of Tai Chi Chuan (Taiji Quan), of which various forms have evolved over the centuries.
+None were more popular than the Chen style and the Yang style.
+Taiji Quan was kept secret by the Chen and Yang families and these secrets were passed down from generation to generation.
+Eventually, these forms became a simple routine that became accessible worldwide.

-Taiji Quan is a series of fast and slow body movements combined with combat techniques designed to improve the flow of qi (chi) through the body.
-It is a martial art that involves discipline, strength, dedication and commitment to training, encouraging personal growth on every level.
+Taiji Quan is a series of fast and slow body movements combined with martial arts techniques designed to improve the flow of qi (chi) through the body.
+It is a martial art that involves discipline, strength, dedication, commitment to training and promotes personal growth at every level.

-Taiji Quan is also considered meditation in motion because of its continuously flowing movements, never pausing or impeding the flow of qi (chi).
-Because Taiji Quan is an internal martial art, one can defend oneself from internal attacks, such as diseases on the internal organs.
-Through practising Taiji Quan, we develop a strong body and mind, balance and coordination, and enjoy harmony and relaxation.
+Also considered as “meditation in motion” because of the continuous movement, which never stops or obstructs the flow of qi (chi).
+As Taiji Quan is an internal martial art, regular practice can protect you from diseases and other internal attacks on the internal organs.
+By practicing Taiji Quan, we develop a strong mind, build a healthy body, cultivate a positive spirit and learn self-defence, for balance and coordination, thereby enjoying harmony and relaxation.

-There is a Chinese phrase – “The journey of a thousand miles begins with a single step”.
+There is a Chinese expression that says “A journey of a thousand miles begins with a single step.”

-Quan is the combat or boxing (shadow boxing) part of Taiji Quan.
-Developed as a form of self-defence but not many people teach this part.
-Unlike many other martial arts that are aggressive and external, Taiji Quan is a ‘soft’ combat that absorbs an opponent’s attacking force (energy) and uses it against him.
+Chuan (Quan) is the fighting or shadow boxing (shadow) part of Taiji Quan.
+It was developed as a means of self-defence, but many people don’t teach this part.
+Different from other martial arts, that are aggressive and external, Taiji Quan is a ‘soft’ combat that absorbs an opponent’s attacking force (energy) and uses it against him.
 This is the balance of opposites (yin and yang) where soft overcomes hard.

 Taiji Quan is a fighting art for close combat which is calm and relaxed, from whence comes speed.
 I call this my SST (speed, surprise, technique).
 SST is used to overcome an opponent rather than to use aggressive force.
 Though Taiji Quan is a ‘soft’ combat, it was designed to maim and kill.
 Being a defensive martial art, rather than an offensive one, one uses minimum effort for a maximum result to defend one’s self and neutralise an opponent.

-The story goes that on this occasion, Chang San-Feng (the founder of Taiji Quan) watched a bird attacking a snake and was inspired by the snake’s defensive tactics.
-It remained still and alert in the face of the bird’s onslaught until it lunged and fatally bit its attacker.
+The story goes that on this occasion, Chang San Feng (the founder of Taiji Quan) watched a bird attacking a snake and was inspired by the snake’s defensive tactics.
+It remained calm and alert in the face of the bird’s attack until it lunged and fatally bit its attacker.
 This incident inspired him to create the internal martial art of Taiji Quan.

 These are the original Chuans of Taijiquan;